 These findings are even more important considering that CSO Insights reported the average quota attainment in 2018 was just 54 percent.
 However, the sales field has traditionally and continues to be a male-dominated field.
 In fact, Xactly Insights data found that sales teams led by men tend to be male-dominant (76 percent to 24 percent female), while those led by women are more diverse (52 percent male to 48 percent female), better reflecting the general population.

 Furthermore, Gartner Research found that 62 percent of companies with 45 percent or more women in their sales ranks drive higher-than-average levels of profitable revenue.
 Likewise, female sales reps have a longer tenure, remaining in their roles for a year or more longer than their male counterparts; thus, reducing attrition costs.

-Read more about Elizabeth’s career and advice for young professionals in our Female Executives blog series.
+Get more information about diversifying your sales organization in our 2019 Gender Pay Study.
+You can also read more about Elizabeth Salomon's career and advice for young professionals in our Female Executives blog series.